 We offer several opportunities for our clients to provide feedback and direction regarding the services that we provide and to assist us in identifying current issues facing our clients.
 We have an active Community Advisory Board (CAB), which meets on alternate months.
 Our CAB addresses issues related to our clinic and to the surrounding community.
 The CAB also addresses issues related to our Part D Program grant in reference to women, youth, children, and families living with HIV/AIDS.

 There are numerous support groups available to help those living with HIV/AIDS.
-If you would like more information on how to attend CAB meetings, please contact Jennifer Bates at (518) 264-2953.
+If you would like more information on how to attend CAB meetings, please contact Katherine Wells at (518) 264-2953.

 Confidential HIV testing is available on an outpatient basis free of charge.
 Outpatient clinics at AMC use the Oraquick rapid test; an HIV test which does not require a blood draw.